Climate change: the facts

 The story behind the IPCC WGII report on impacts, adaptation and vulnerability due to climate change.

 In order for technology to help Australia reach net zero by 2050, we will need the minds of Australia's greatest scientists.
-Hear some of the big ideas from two of our Fellows, Profs Veena Sahajwalla and Thomas Maschmeyer.
+Hear some of the big ideas from two of our Fellows, Professor Veena Sahajwalla and Professor Thomas Maschmeyer.

 The world’s leaders joined in November 2021 to discuss how they are each reducing emissions to fight climate change.
 This video explains where Australia's emissions are at, and what was promised at COP26.